-The Student Charter was developed in partnership by The Open University and the OU Students Association.
-It sets out our shared values and the commitments we make to each other as a community of staff and students.
+The Student Charter was developed in partnership by The Open University and the Open University Students Association.
+It sets out the shared values and the commitments we make to each other as a community of students and staff.
 This document has been developed with the Student Charter values as its foundation.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2024 Date for review: March 2025